travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-docker.md

 ## Pulling a Docker image

-Pulling a Docker image from the Nexus Docker registry is as simple as running
+Pulling a Docker image from the Nexus Docker registry is as simple as running:

 ```
 $ docker pull containers.example.com/<group-name>/<image-name>:<tag>
 ```

-For example, after running the example on the previous section we could run the following from a different workstation or server:
+Here's a concrete example of how to pull a private container image:

 ```
 $ docker pull containers.example.com/devops/docker-nexus:3.3.2